navjotjsingh/nspeaks/content/privacy-policy.md

 ### Analytics

-We use the [Plausible analytics](https://plausible.io/privacy-focused-web-analytics) tool, which collects data anonymously and doesn’t place any cookies or tracking information on your computer.
+We use the [Umami analytics](https://umami.is/) tool, which collects data anonymously and doesn’t place any cookies or tracking information on your computer.
 No IP addresses are collected in this case.
 Since we use their self-hosted tool, the statistics collected are stored on our server and are not shared with anyone.

-You can learn more about the [data that is collected by Plausible](https://plausible.io/data-policy).

 ### Affiliate Links